Convergence culture: Participatory culture

-Because of the more emerging participatory content, it represents the media industries to not simply be a top-down corporate driven process, but just as much a bottom down, consumer driven process too.
+Because of the more emerging participatory content, it represents the media industries to not simply be a top-down corporate driven process, but just as much a bottom-up, consumer driven process too.
 While companies are looking to extend their content across platforms and enter new realms, consumers in this converged ecology have also gained control in aspects of the process such as where, how and when they want to consume.
 For example, the creation of fan fiction, while it can sometimes be managed and facilitated by the corporate leaders, fans can take worlds and remix and collaborate it into something new and their own.
-It has reached a point where consumption now can entails some fragment of collaboration, creation etc.
+It has reached a point where consumption now can entail some fragment of collaboration, creation etc.

 An example of this flattened hierarchical structure between the production and consumption of content or media is Counter-Strike the computer game.
 This game originated as an extension of Half Life,a modification ("mod") and therefore not its own game.
 Creators Minh Lee and Jeff Cliff, developed and released this "mod" for free but the game required a Half-Life copy to work.
 Using the Software Developer's Kit of Half Life to access the game's -building tools, the creators coded and modeled the game, but its maps and character options, which would traditionally be assigned a team of developers by the company, were essentially decided by its gamers, through prepublications and discussions on its websites.
-In this way, converged culture reveals a challenging of who is in charge, collaborating with outside developers, fans and producers to develop the game.
+In this way, converged culture reveals a challenge of who is in charge, collaborating with outside developers, fans and producers to develop the game.